Weʼve raised £170 to help Nantwich & District RDA Community

 About the fundraiser

-My name is Carol and I am one of many supporters and volunteers at Nantwich & District Riding for the Disabled.
-We have people on a waiting list from our disabled community who want to ride, lots of volunteers to help but no horses!
-We desperately need your help.
+My name is Carol and I am one of many supporters at Nantwich & District Riding for the Disabled.
+We have wonderful riders from our disabled community who get great benefit from our service, lots of volunteers to help but horses who desperately need your financial support please.